 a multicultural sensibility.
 We publish fiction, talk art/spoken word, poetry, essays, reflective articles, reviews, interviews and

 contemporary art.
 We look for work that reflects the author's experiences, perceptions and insights.
 We publish work by emerging and veteran writers.

 PAYMENT & ETC.:

-All contributors receive at least two copies of the magazine and, sometimes, a small payment, (generally in the $10-$40 range).
+All contributors receive two copies of the magazine (only one if you live outside the US) and, sometimes, a small payment, (generally in the $10-$40 range).
 We try to pay contributors, but this isn't always possible.
 Payment will be sent after the magazine has been distributed.
-We do copyright your work (Library of Congress), but all rights remain with you.
+We buy first rights as well as the rights to use your name and the accepted work, with your agreement, on our website, but all rights revert to you upon publication.
+We ask that Raven Chronicles be acknowledged in any subsequent publication of your work accepted. but all rights remain with you.

 We try to respond to submissions within a reasonable period.
 If you haven't heard within 3 months,

 write or email us.
 Our staff is small and dedicated: we do the best we can!